Contact us USA/CA: 800-2682918

 During the festival, different kinds of lanterns can be seen

-The grand ceremony is held in Lanna Dhutanka Buddhist Center, about 1 hour drive from the Chiang Mai old town.
-The event starts in the late afternoon, at about 5 p.m.
-Once you have booked your seat with an authorized seller, you will be picked up from your hotel by a minivan at about 2.30 p.m.
+The center is approximately 1-hour drive (18 km) from the Chiang Mai old town.
+The event commences at 5 pm.
+Once you have tickets booked with an authorized seller, you will be picked up from The Old Chiangmai Cultural Center or other selected place by minivan at about 2.30 pm.

 A typical schedule of Yi Peng:

 All visitors need to buy an entrance ticket.
 Once tickets are released on sale, these are sold out immediately as most are collected by local agencies.
 For visitors wishing to join in the festival, we suggest that you book the ticket package with an authorized agency via an online platform.
 Please check what is included in your ticket package before booking.

 Update (14 September): message from organizing committee of Yipeng Festival in Cowboy Army Riding Club, tickets are still available as below: